home-assistant/home-assistant.io/source/_integrations/weatherkit.markdown

 ## Requirements

-You will need a [paid Apple Developer Program account](https://developer.apple.com/support/compare-memberships/) to use this integration.
+You will need a [paid Apple Developer Program account](https://developer.apple.com/support/compare-memberships/) to use this {% term integration %}.

 {% include integrations/config_flow.md %}